By: Wendy Sue Swanson, MD, MBE, FAAP

 Separation anxiety varies WIDELY between children.
 Some babies become hysterical when mom is out of sight for a very short time, while other children seem to demonstrate ongoing anxiety at separations during infancy, toddlerhood, and preschool.

-As a working mom, separation anxiety creates questions for me.
+working parent, separation anxiety creates questions for me.
 Although it is an entirely normal behavior and a beautiful sign of a meaningful attachment, separation anxiety can be exquisitely unsettling for us all.

-- Attention: When separating, give your child full attention, be loving, and provide affection.
-Then say good-bye quickly despite her antics or cries for you to stay.
+Attention: When separating, give your child full attention, be loving, and provide affection.
+Then say good-bye quickly despite their antics or cries for you to stay.

 It’s rare that separation anxiety persists on a daily basis after the preschool years.
 If you’re concerned that your child isn’t adapting to being without you, chat with the pediatrician.
 Your pediatrician has certainly helped support families in the same situation and can help calm your unease and determine a plan to support both of you!

 About Dr. Swanson